kazihar/bk/README.md

 # bk
  A simple function to go back in terminal in Linux based systems.
- So you don't have to take the hassle to type 'cd ..' several times.
+ So you don't have to take the hassle to type 'cd ..' several times. ``cd..``

 # Usage
  - bk i  //Where i is any integer.